-Allowances are fixed periodic amounts, apart from salary, which are paid by an employer for the purpose of meeting some particular requirements of the employee.
+Allowances are fixed periodic amounts, apart from salary.
+Therefore, they are paid by an employer for the purpose of meeting some particular requirements of the employee.
 E.g., House Rent Allowance, Transport Allowance, Uniform Allowance, etc.

-There are generally three types of allowances for the purpose of Income-tax Act – taxable allowances, fully exempted allowances and partially exempted allowances.
+There are generally three types of allowances for the purpose of the Income-tax Act

 Yes, Pension income is taxable as salary income.
 However, family pension will be taxable under the head income from other sources.

-It isaxable if received while in service.
-Leave encashment received at the time of retirement is exempt in the hands of the Government employee.
-In the hands of non-Government employee leave encashment will be exempt subject to the limit prescribed by the Income-tax act.
+It is taxable if received while in service.
+However, leave encashment received at the time of retirement is exempt in the hands of the Government employee.
+Moreover, in the hands of non-Government employee leave, encashment will be exempt subject to the limit prescribed by the Income-tax act.